boldingd/EclipsePhaseContent/Locus.md

 > **plasmage**: Uhm…
 >
 > **Minerva**: The degree to which you are blaming the victim is alarming.
+>
+> **Padre**: Minerva and Ratty are on the same side of something.
+> I think that's supposed to happen right before the Tribulation?
+>
+> **anarcat**: Yeah, I think we're all scared.

 If you're both members of the same coop, it might get handled by whatever internal procedures that coop has.
-Some coops have very reasonable internal conflict-resolution procedures; some do not.
+Some coops have very reasonable and sophisticated internal conflict-resolution procedures; some do not.

 Another "middle step" is gathering up a working group — usually consisting of other involved parties, associates, and possibly volunteers from justice-related coops — and appealing to them to resolve the conflict.
 Sometimes this works well, but it can also have all the problems you'd expect it to have — if "twenty random passers-by holding an impromptu court" doesn't sound like the start of an impartial legal system that carefully balances the interests of the victim and the accused, that's because it generally isn't.